Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/MigrationGuide.md

 Differences between the versions:
 - Files for building a new model for version `4.0.x` can be created using the labeling tool found [here][fr_labeling_tool].
 - In version `3.1.x` the `useTrainingLabels` parameter was used to indicate whether to use labeled data when creating the custom model.
 - In version `4.0.x` the `useTrainingLabels` parameter is not supported since training must be carried out with labeled training documents.
-Additionally train without labels is now replaced with the prebuilt model `prebuilt-document` which extracts entities, key-value pairs, and layout from a document.
+Additionally train without labels is now replaced with the prebuilt model `prebuilt-document` which extracts key-value pairs and layout from a document.

 Train a custom model with `3.1.x`:
 ```C# Snippet:FormRecognizerSampleTrainModelWithFormsAndLabels